University Data Center

 - Consultation and assessment for academic and administrative units that want to move equipment into the UDC.

 The raised floor space in the UDC provides an environmentally controlled facility for housing servers and related IT equipment.
-The West Hall raised floor area is completely equipped with:
+UDC-C East & West Hall raised floor areas are completely equipped with:

 - Server cabinets.